 Resource: Naviance Sign In

 The First Academy’s College Guide provides advice for students to choose their best choice of an admissible college.
 The Guidance department aims to assist in the college search process.
 Take a look at the College Guide and get in touch with your Advisor!

 Approximately $9 million in scholarships are offered each year related to academic excellence, leadership potential, and athletic achievement.
 As much as we value our academic successes, our goal is to help students choose character before career and wisdom beyond scholarship.
 Students are encouraged to start researching scholarships prior to their senior year through Naviance, which includes the National scholarship search option.

 Many of our students qualify for the in-state program, Bright Futures Scholarship.
 To receive application notices about scholarships, deadlines and offers please register at the following directories: scholarshipexperts.com, meritaid.com, schoolsoup.com, and fastweb.com.

 Most graduating seniors also complete the Free Application for Federal Student Aid (FAFSA) to qualify for the best financial packages from colleges.
 Based on the result of the FAFSA, students will receive federal/state grants and loans.
-Students should start applying for the FAFSA in January of their senior year.
+Students can start applying for the FAFSA in October of their senior year.